 - Idealists believe that Revelation symbolically depicts the ongoing conflict between the forces of God and of Satan throughout the church age.
-Idealists are reticent to identify John's symbols with particular past or future historical events, though many idealists affirm that Jesus will return to establish his eternal kingdom in the new creation.
+Idealists are reticent to identify John's symbols with particular past or future historical events, though many idealists affirm that Jesus will return to establish His eternal kingdom in the new creation.

 Eclecticism or Mixed views - many readers argue for a mixed approach that combines key insights from futurism, preterism, and idealism.
-Preterists are probably correct that the whole book, not simply chs.
+Preterists are probably correct that the whole book, not simply chapters.
 1-3, addresses the circumstances and concerns of John's first-century readers.
 Idealists rightly affirm that Revelation has ongoing relevance throughout history and that John's symbolic visions may have multiple fulfillments.
 Futurists correctly stress that Jesus will return to judge evil, save people, and establish God's everlasting kingdom.

-The "millennium" is the thousand year period in Revelation 20:1-6.
+The "millennium" is the thousand-year period in Revelation 20:1-6.
 Interpretations are divided over this as well.

 - Premillennialists believe that Jesus will return before (pre-) the millennium to defeat and destroy the beast and false prophet (19:11-21).
 Then Satan will be "bound" for a thousand years (20:2), during which time some believers (martyrs and perhaps others) will receive resurrection bodies and will reign with Christ on earth over the descendants of those surviving the battle of Armageddon (20:4; cf. 16:16).